 Thank goodness, because I was wondering what in the world in here is funny about this.

-Snirdley is out of control in there.
+Snerdley is out of control in there.

 He's totally lost his composure.

-Snirdley's black and his face is turning red.
+Snerdley's black and his face is turning red.

-He's laughing so far so hard.
+He's laughing so far, so hard.

-Well, now you have me a truth.
+Well, now you have me a trend.

-gotta let me in on this.
+You've got to let me in on this.

 What?

-Uh he should fly to Africa, personally research this, and come back and tell us what he found.
+He should fly to Africa, personally research this, and come back and tell us what he found.

-That's not gonna happen, obviously.
+That's not going to happen, obviously.

-Anyway, if Ebola were to mutate on its path from human to humans, Dr. Philip K. Russell and other scientists, its virulence might wane or it might spread in ways not observed during past outbreaks, which were stopped after transmission among just two or three people because the virus had a greater chance to evolve.
+Anyway, if Ebola were to mutate on its path from human to human, said Dr. Philip K. Russell and other scientists, its virulence might wane or it might spread in ways not observed during past outbreaks, which were stopped after transmission among just two or three people because the virus had a greater chance to evolve.

-This disease was only discovered in nineteen seventy-six.
+This disease was only discovered in 1976.

-Was named after a river, the Ebola River, that's how it got its name.
+It was named after a river, the Ebola River.

-We now have a piece in the LA Times, which is almost directly contradictory to what we are hearing from the experts at the CDC and the experts at the Obama administration.
+We now have a piece in the L.A.
+Times, which is almost directly contradictory to what we are hearing from the experts at the CDC and the experts at the Obama administration.

 These guys are holding out the possibility it can be spread through the air in close quarters.